 - A misdemeanor of the first degree for a second violation is reclassified as a felony of the third degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084; and

 - A felony of the third degree for a third or subsequent violation is reclassified as a felony of the second degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084.

 Under Florida law, the term “prostitution” is defined as “the giving or receiving of the body for sexual activity for hire but excludes sexual activity between spouses.”

-“Assignation” means the making of any appointment or engagement for prostitution or lewdness or any act in furtherance of such appointment or engagement.
+“Assignation” means making any appointment or engagement for prostitution or lewdness or any act in furtherance of such appointment or engagement.

-A “structure” is any building of any kind, either temporary or permanent, which has a roof over it and includes any closely adjoining land enclosed by a fence or wall.
+A “structure” is any building, either temporary or permanent, with a roof over it and includes any closely adjoining land enclosed by a fence or wall.
 A “conveyance” means any motor vehicle, ship, vessel, railroad car, trailer, aircraft, or sleeping car.

 Under § 796.07(1)(d), Fla.
 Stat., the term “sexual activity” means oral, anal, or vaginal penetration by, or union with, the sexual organ of another; anal or vaginal penetration of another by any other object; or the handling or fondling of the sexual organ of another for the purpose of masturbation; however, the term does not include acts done for bona fide medical purposes.

 Florida Statute Section 796.07 – Visit the website for the Florida Senate to find statutes, including Florida Statute Section 796.07.
 Find the definitions of various terms used in sexually motivated offenses.